-The facility now known as Langley Research Center was founded under NACA in 1917, making it the first government aeronautical laboratory in the United States.
+The facility now known as Langley Research Center was founded under NACA in 1917, making it the first civilian aeronautical laboratory in the United States.
 Construction began near Hampton, Virginia at Langley Field later that year.
 The current site comprises close to 800 acres of land in the Hampton area, including a wide array of wind tunnels and other aircraft test facilities.

 In 1948, the center's name was changed from Langley Memorial Aeronautical Laboratory to simply Langley Aeronautical Laboratory.
 On 1 October 1958 the laboratory, as a NACA facility, became a component of the National Aeronautics and Space Administration and was officially renamed "Langley Research Center."
-Three years later, the slotted throat wind tunnel for transonic speed research at Langley became a part of the facilities increasing list of aeronautics research facilities.

 Additional resources about Langley Research Center:

 Hansen, James R. Engineer in Charge: A History of the Langley Aeronautical Laboratory, 1917-1958.
 NASA SP-4305, 1987.

 Hansen, James R. Spaceflight Revolution: NASA Langley Research Center from Sputnik to Apollo.
 NASA SP-4308, 1995.